nymea/nymea-coap/README.md

 =====================================================================
 ## License

-QtCoap is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+nymea-coap is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.

-You should have received a copy of the GNU General Public License along with QtCoap.
+You should have received a copy of the GNU General Public License along with nymea-coap.
 If not, see [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).